 3- Soil Inclusion

 Necking in concrete piles can happen during casting of pile shaft in soft clay.
 This rapid change of cross section (as a results of necking) can be a source of integrity problem.
 Necking can affect the load bearing capacity of concrete piles.
+According to Zhaoyin Zhou, "Poor performance and large water loss of mud causes water swelling of plastic layer or form lax honeycomb thick mud cake; improper distance between neighboring pile constructions, the stresses in the layers of soil has not been diffused, soft clay creeps in new holes, or the bit size wears excessively are the main causes."

 Sign up to our Newsletter and receive the latest blog posts from our knowledge centre, and updates on our novel technologies.